 Copyright © Nucleus Medical Media, Inc.

 Sprains can occur with everyday activities, but they are more common during sports.
-Sports with high speeds and risk of collision have an increased risk of sprains.
-These sports include:
+Sports with high speeds and risk of collision have an increased risk of sprains, like:

 Factors that may increase your risk of a sprain include: